Although engine failure in modern aeroplanes is quite rare, the take-off phase incorporates all the worst aspects of this type of emergency.

 The aeroplane is usually heavy, slow, low and in a nose-high attitude.
 These factors combine to provide the least amount of height – and therefore time – available to respond to the emergency.
-Successfully managing an engine failure after takeoff (EFATO) is dependent entirely upon efficient use of the time available.
+Successfully managing an engine failure after take-off (EFATO) is dependent entirely on efficient use of the time available.

 As with all emergency procedure training, the emergency is simulated in such a way as to ensure there is no danger to the aeroplane or crew.

 Considerable time is spent on overlearning a procedure to adopt in case it does happen.
-The purpose of overlearning is to produce an automatic response that best uses the time available, by overcoming the initial surprise or shock and enhancing the decision-making process.
+The purpose of overlearning is to produce an automatic response that best uses the time available by overcoming the initial surprise or shock (startle effect) and enhancing the decision-making process.

-The modern aeroplane engine is a fairly simple, slow revving (2500 rpm versus average car 4500 rpm) four-stroke engine, and therefore it is very reliable.
+The modern aeroplane engine is a fairly simple, slow revving (2500 RPM versus the average car at 4500 RPM) four-stroke engine, and therefore it is very reliable.
 Its operation requires the mixing of air and fuel and the introduction of a spark.
 The result is quite predictable.
 Generally, the reasons aeroplane engines stop can be traced to the lack of one of the following components.

 Another possible cause of the air supply being obstructed is a blockage in the carburettor air filter.
 In this situation, the carburettor heat, which bypasses the air filter, will provide an alternate source of air to the carburettor.
 The risk of filter blockage is minimised by carefully examining the air intake during the preflight inspection.

 The most probable cause of engine failure is fuel contamination, ie, something in the fuel – most commonly water.

 Most students are surprised to learn that mechanical failure is not the most common cause.